jasontbradshaw/irobot/README.md

 irobot-control
 ==============

-An implementation of the iRobot Open Interface version 2 API.
+A human-friendly implementation of the iRobot Open Interface version 2 API.